dub-flow/veracode-javascript-packager/README.md

 # Releases 🔑

-- The `Releases` section contains some binary releases already so that you might not have to build it yourself
+- The `Releases` section contains some already compiled binaries for you so that you might not have to build the tool yourself
+- For the `Mac M1 release`, your Mac will throw a warning (`"cannot be opened because it is from an unidentified developer"`)
+    - To avoid this warning in the first place, you could simply build the app yourself (see Setup)
+    - Alternatively, you may - at your own risk - bypass this warning following the guidance here: https://support.apple.com/guide/mac-help/apple-cant-check-app-for-malicious-software-mchleab3a043/mac
+    - Afterwards, you can simply run the binary from the command line and provide the required flags